Chickerell

-Chickerell is a town and parish in Dorset, England.
-In the 2011 census the parish and the electoral ward had a population of 5,515.
+Chickerell is a town and parish in south Dorset, England, situated 2 mile north-west of Weymouth.
+In the 2021 census the parish had a population of 6,283.
+The parish includes the Charlestown neighbourhood and Buckland Ripers hamlet.

 History

 Although Roman remains have been found, indicating that there has been settlement in the area for many years, as a modern town, Chickerell is recent and one of Dorset's newest towns.
 Chickerell has seen much development over the last twenty years.

 Geography

 The parish of Chickerell has to the west the Fleet Lagoon, East Fleet and Langton Herring.
 To the north-west is Portesham, to the east Weymouth, and to the south the Isle of Portland.
 Chesil Beach runs alongside to the west of the village which is part of the Jurassic Coast World Heritage Site.
 A major attraction in Chickerell is the Bennetts Water Gardens which is situated next to Chickerell Downs, a Woodland Trust wood.
 The Chickerell Rifle Range is also located close to the Fleet Lagoon, and is part of the Wyke Regis Training Area.

+The Office for National Statistics define a Weymouth Built-up Area which includes Chickerell town.